infobloxopen/fwdpolicy/README.md

 This is an external plugin.
 To use it, you must build CoreDNS with this plugin and any forwarding policy plugins added to CoreDNS's `plugin.cfg`.
 The _fwdpolicy_ plugin can either replace or be positioned adjacent the built in _forward_ plugin.
-The relative position of any forwarding policy plugin does not matter, i.e. they can be placed anywhere in the list.
+The relative position of any forwarding policy plugin does not matter, i.e. they can be placed anywhere in the list unless otherwise noted by the forwarding policy plugin's documentation.

 ## Writing a Forwarding Policy Plugin